Social Media APIs in 2026: Developer's Guide to Every Platform

 If you just want to publish content reliably across every platform that matters, the official APIs are the wrong layer.
 They were the right answer in 2016.
 They aren’t anymore.

 Pick the level of abstraction that matches the problem you’re solving.
-For most builders, that isn’t an OAuth handshake with seven platforms.
+For most builders, that isn’t an OAuth handshake with ten platforms.
 It’s one API call.